-- Polio: Polio is a very contagious and life-threatening disease caused by the poliovirus.
-It can get in the spinal cord and cause paralysis and death.
-It most often affects children under the age of five.
-In the late 1940s and early 1950s, there was a terrifying polio outbreak in the United States.
-Thousands of people died or were disabled, businesses closed, travel was brought to a standstill, and parents were afraid to send their children outside.
+- Polio.
+Polio is a very contagious and life-threatening disease caused by a virus.
+If the virus gets in the spinal cord, it can cause paralysis and death.
+Polio most often affects children under the age of five.
+In the late 1940s and early 1950s, there was a serious polio outbreak in the U.S. Thousands of people died or were disabled, businesses closed, travel was brought to a standstill, and parents were afraid to send their children outside.
 When a polio vaccine was finally introduced in the 1950s, it was highly effective.
-So much so that the United States has been polio-free for more than 30 years.
+The U.S. has been nearly polio-free for more than 30 years.
 But the threat hasn’t disappeared.
 Polio is still very much present in other parts of the world.
-In fact, according to the Centers for Disease Control and Prevention (CDC), “It would only take one person with polio traveling from another country to bring polio back to the United States.”
+In fact, according to the CDC, “It would only take one person with polio traveling from another country to bring polio back to the United States.”

-The Impact of COVID-19 on Infant Immunizations
+The Impact of COVID-19 on Routine Infant Immunizations

 Independence Has Your Child Covered

 To help ensure your child stays safe and healthy, be sure to follow the American Academy of Pediatrics schedule for routine well-child visits.